LORTEY/CardFlare/README.md

 I really need to think about documentation

 Yeaah no one uses it not even me.
 As expected.
+Kinda sad